snf/llvm_assemble/README.md

 ## Full disclosure

-It works but is not really tested in architectures other than x86, x86_64 and ARM.
+This was coded as a part of a bigger project and while it works, it is not really tested in architectures other than x86, x86_64 and ARM.
+Use at your own risk of finding bugs.